Tory Lanez Wants Media to Rewrite His Actions

-Tory Lanez's response to allegedly shooting Megan Thee Stallion in her foot has, to be put simply, very revealing.
-After not speaking on the incident for two months, it's been revealed that someone on his team may have been sending emails from a fake address, pretending to be a representative of 300 Entertainment.
+Tory Lanez's response to allegedly shooting Megan Thee Stallion in her foot has, to be put simply, very telling.
+After not speaking on the incident for two months, it's been reported that someone on his team may have been sending emails from a fake address, pretending to be a representative of 300 Entertainment.

 Billboard reports that this member created a fraudulent account to impersonate Kevin Leong, 300's head of creative, allegedly sending out different press releases about the shooting.
 It's worth noting that 300 Entertainment is the label that Megan is signed to.